 Image Preview Area

-Once Advanced Presets is enabled and Custom Dimensions is Unlocked, the preview of the image available (on the left of the page) when Adding or Editing a Preset will update.
+Once Advanced Presets is enabled and Crop is enabled in Custom Dimensions, the preview of the image available (on the left of the page) when Adding or Editing a Preset will update.
 This will allow the user to drag and manipulate the image on the preview, providing a better indication of what the output will be.
 Note that this is only a Preview.